One-Touch Join meeting types and transforms

 {% endif %}

-In the above example, if the meeting body contains https://call.lifesizecloud.com/123456, the alias that will be used to join the meeting will be 123456@lifesizecloud.com.
+In the above example, if the meeting body contains https://call.lifesizecloud.com/123456, the alias used to join the meeting is 123456@lifesizecloud.com.

 Skype for Business example: different organizer and endpoint domains